 In 1997 the International Whaling Commission (2001) estimated that 17%, or around 1200, of the global Southern Right Whale population occurred in Australia (based on a global abundance of 7000).
 The most recent information for the Australian population provides an estimate of approximately 1,500 (Bannister 2005).
 However with the population's increase rate estimated at 7% (IWC, 2001), the global population could now be expected to be around 12,000 in 2005 and the Australian population around 2,100.

 Stock differentiation analyses are incomplete, but at least four biologically distinct populations exist, wintering off the coasts of Australia, South Africa, Argentina and sub-Antarctic New Zealand (IWC 2001).
+Australian stocks may be further differentiated into a western and eastern stock (Carroll et al. 2011).
 The breeding areas of these four major populations are geographically separate.
 A low level of gene flow between populations is evidenced by both mitochondrial DNA analysis and photo-identification resights (Environment Australia 2002; Environment Australia 2004; Best et al. 1993; Patenaude & Harcourt 2002).
 These data indicate inter-mixing of the Australian population with the sub-Antarctic New Zealand population through the occasional exchange of breeding areas (Environment Australia 2002; Environment Australia 2004).
 The degree of geographic overlap of feeding areas and any inter-mixing of the Australian populations with others there is unknown.

 The Australian Southern Right Whale population occurs within Australia's jurisdiction for only part of the year.
 Whales are seasonally present in coastal waters between about May and November, but during the summer months the population is thought to be out of Australian jurisdiction in high seas areas of the sub-Antarctic and Antarctic Southern Ocean.
 At least some offshore summer distribution may fall within Australian waters, particularly those south of Tasmania or off the Southern Ocean oceanic islands (Macquarie Island, Heard and MacDonald Islands), and feeding may also occur in waters off Australian Antarctic Territory.